 Summer is upon us!
 And while many parents rejoice in the busy school year being over, it’s soon followed by the cries of, “What do I do with my kids all day?!” and “If they tell me they are bored one more time, I’m going to go crazy.”

-I’ve got some fun ideas for summer in the post for you (and you better believe I’m using these this summer for my own boys!).
+I’ve got some fun ideas for summer in the post for you.

 Fort?
 Armor?
 Spaceship?
 Awesome dragon costume?
 The possibilities are pretty much endless with cardboard.
 And I don’t know about you, but we have a perpetual stack of Amazon boxes in our garage.
 Give your kiddos some boxes and let them have at it.